sciencelee/chicago-red-light-cameras/readme.md

 [Chicago Data Portal](https://www.chicago.gov/city/en/narr/foia/CityData.html)

+The sqlite3 database file can build using the 01-build-db.ipynb file (takes about 30 minutes to build).
+It can also be downloaded from Google Drive [at this link](https://drive.google.com/file/d/1tQo3N20hWVBrsKv0WiReW1hhu2OxV1O4/view?usp=sharing)

 ### Crash types
 As mentioned, Chicago is looking to reduce angle (‘t-bone’) type accidents.
 The chart below is generated using only red light intersections in Chicago.
 Angle type accidents account for 16% of all accidents, but are responsible for 37% of the deaths and 31% of the injuries.
 Turning accidents (which could also be reduced by red light cameras) are the most numerous, and are the second leading cause of deaths and injuries at red lights behind angle crashes.